-He’s not one of those cute little accessory dogs–he’s a creature in his own right.
-He’s fiercely protective and loyal and makes his own decisions.
+He’s not one of those cute little accessory dogs—he’s a creature in his own right, fiercely protective and loyal, he makes his own decisions.
 He’s had his own life experiences that have shaped him into the dog he is, and I respect that.

 Sometimes I think we romanticize animals and nature in our new-agey way of thinking.
 We idealize wolves as powerful and graceful and lions as fierce and loyal.
 No one ever talks about wolves or lions as being scared and insecure.